openhab/org.openhab.binding.zwave/doc/zipato/zipds01z_3_80.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Door sensor stays in dormant state for the majority of time in orderto conserve battery life.

-The minimum wakeup interval is 300s (5 minutes).

-The maximum wakeup interval is 16,777,200s (about 194 days)

-Allowable min step among each wakeup interval is 60 seconds, such as 360s, 420s, 480s...

-NOTE: The default value is 12 hours.
-The larger the value is, the greater the battery life is.
+<p&gtDoor sensor stays in dormant state for the majority of time in orderto conserve battery life.</p&gt <p&gtThe minimum wakeup interval is 300s (5 minutes).</p&gt <p&gtThe maximum wakeup interval is 16,777,200s (about 194 days)</p&gt <p&gtAllowable min step among each wakeup interval is 60 seconds, such as 360s, 420s, 480s...</p&gt <p&gtNOTE: The default value is 12 hours.
+The larger the value is, the greater the battery life is.</p&gt

 ## Channels